littensy/reflex/docs/docs/reference/roact-reflex/use-selector.md

 #### Returns

-`equalityFn` returns `true` if the current and previous values are equal.
+`isEqual` returns `true` if the current and previous values are equal.

 ---